MuhireJames/airbnb-clone-project/README.md

 ## API Security
 **User authentication**:where users will be allowed to register and login into our application
 **User authorisation**:Where users will be having access to some routes while other will be restricted like some routes to be accessed by by admin only
-**rate limiting**: where users will be allowed to do limited api request to our app
+**Rate limiting**: where users will be allowed to do limited api request to our app

 ## CI/CD Pipeline
-It is important in authomating software delivery  processing,reduces errors and improve team collaboration
-we will user tools like Docker,Github actions and Jenkins
+### Description
+Continuous Integration (CI) and Continuous Deployment (CD) pipelines are essential for modern application development
+✅ Key Benefits
+.Faster Development Cycles
+Automates the workflow from code commit to deployment, reducing manual effort and accelerating release timelines.
+.Improved Code Quality
+Automated tests run on every code change, helping catch bugs and regressions early in the development process.
+.Consistent Deployments
+Ensures code is deployed the same way every time, reducing the chance of human error and environment discrepancies.
+.Instant Feedback
+Developers are quickly alerted to issues through failed builds or tests, enabling faster fixes and better collaboration.
+.Better Collaboration
+Teams can merge changes more confidently and frequently, reducing merge conflicts and integration challenges.
+.Scalability and Reliability
+As your app grows, CI/CD helps maintain a stable and scalable infrastructure by automating repeatable tasks.
+🛠️ Common CI/CD Tools
+*GitHub Actions
+*GitLab CI/CD
+*Jenkins
+*CircleCI
+*Travis CI